Naveen-KV/myDailyStockScreener/README.md

 The shortlisted stocks are again filtered using fundamental analysis parameters again input by the user and fundamental parameters collected using web scraping.

-the final list is made available to the user for final decision
+The final list is made available to the user for final decision